-Next I printed out some lovely Easter graphics from The Graphics Fairy in the right size for the pots.
+Next I printed out some lovely Easter graphics in the right size for the pots.
 (I have a ink-jet printer, so once the prints get wet the colors have a tendency to smear if you retouch them, so best to use a laser printer, I like to have Office Max do it for me)

 Choosing coordinating colors from the prints, I painted the peat pots different colors with acrylic craft paints.

 Leaving the inside of the pots the natural brown color.

 Once they were totally dry, it was time to apply the prints…

 I covered the entire pot with Mod Podge,